Sizing Your House Battery Bank

 Cruising Sailors generally plan on being “engineless” for a day at a time, hoping to operate their boats with their engine running only one or two hours each day.
 This allows other engine-driven functions (refrigeration, watermaking) to be performed while charging batteries with the engine.
-Their battery storage requirements are 100% related to the time between engine-driven charges, plus the added input from other sources they utilize: solar, wind, etc.
+Their battery storage requirements are 100% related to the time between engine-driven charges, plus the added input from other sources they utilize.

 Powerboaters generally have very modest battery capacity and charging needs until they anchor in some nice spot and want to be free of engine noise and exhaust odor.
 Under these circumstances, they operate in “sailboat mode,” discharging their batteries deeply and periodically recharging them.

-Loads like inverters, refrigeration and lighting have a large impact on your energy budget, so it is difficult to estimate your needs without actually adding up the loads and duty cycles to find the total consumption.
+Loads like an inverter, autopilot drive unit, refrigerator and incandescent lighting have a large impact on your energy budget, so it is difficult to estimate your needs without actually adding up the loads and duty cycles to find the total consumption.
 Most boaters who operate on battery power (no AC generator) end up using from 60-200 amp-hours (Ah) per day.
-Calculate your own needs using one of the two methods above.
+Calculate your own needs using the method shown below.

 |Extremely Approximate Battery Bank Size Rule|